-The Compensation Committee of the Board of Trustees is composed of Elliot J. Sussman, M.D., James E. Dalton, Jr., and Miles L. Berger, who is scheduled to retire from our Board of Trustees in June, 2017.
-All the members of the Compensation Committee are Independent Trustees and no member has ever been one of our officers or employees, nor has had any relationship with us that requires disclosure.
+The Compensation Committee of the Board of Trustees is currently composed of Gayle L. Capozzalo, Robert F. McCadden and James E. Dalton, Jr., who is scheduled to retire from our Board of Trustees in June, 2018.
+Miles L. Berger and Elliot J. Sussman, M.D., who retired from the Board of Trustees on June 8, 2017 and March 21, 2018, respectively, were members of the Compensation Committee during 2017.
+All of the current members of the Compensation Committee are Independent Trustees and no current member of the Compensation Committee or any person who served as a member of the Compensation Committee during any part of 2017 has ever been one of our officers or employees, nor has had any relationship with us that requires disclosure.